MonoGame/MonoGame/Documentation/articles/getting_started/4_adding_content.md

 ![Add Content](~/images/getting_started/3_add_content.png)

 You should now be prompted to select a file.
-Select the “ball.png” image that you downloaded a moment ago.
-Once you've confirmed your selection, you will be asked whether to copy the file, add a link to it, or skip it.
-Make sure "Copy the file to the directory" is selected and click **Add**.
+Select the “**ball.png**” image that you downloaded a moment ago.
+Once you have confirmed your selection, you will be asked whether to copy the file, add a link to it, or skip it.
+Make sure "**Copy the file to the directory**" option is selected and click **Add**.

 ![Copy Content](~/images/getting_started/3_copy_content.png)